 Tooth enamel is the strongest substance in your body.
-It’s a semi-clear, hard, outer layer that protects your teeth from daily wear and tear.
-It also keeps you from feeling temperature extremes from the hot and cold things you eat and drink.
-Acids and chemicals that can damage your teeth are also fended off by it.
+It’s a semiclear, hard outer layer that protects your teeth from daily wear and tear.
+It keeps you from feeling temperature extremes from the hot and cold things you eat and drink.
+It also fends off acids and chemicals that can damage your teeth.

 When this shell erodes, your teeth are more likely to get cavities and decay.
 You may notice you react more to hot or cold foods, drinks, and sweets, since they can get through holes in your enamel to the nerves inside.